 Vail is one of the premier year-round resort destinations in the world with noted skiing complimented by wide-ranging amenities and first-class services.
 Steamboat also offers similar amenities but on a smaller scale and a more western aesthetic.
 Both areas offer world class skiing, with great restaurants, shopping and medical facilities and excellent recreational amenities including hunting, fishing, hiking, golfing, snowmobiling, mountain biking and rafting.

 The ranch is located just 45 miles from Eagle County Regional Airport (EGE), which offers direct flights to and from 11 major American cities including Houston, Atlanta, Chicago, Dallas, Los Angeles, Miami, and New York.
-Steamboat Springs and Beaver Creek Resort are 40 and 45 miles, respectively, east of the ranch via State Highway 131, and the Denver metro area is just 150 miles from the ranch via I-70.
+Steamboat Springs and Beaver Creek Resort are 40 miles north and 45 miles south, respectively, of the ranch via State Highway 131, and the Denver metro area is just 150 miles from the ranch via I-70.

 Recreational pursuits on the ranch and surrounding area are numerous.
 The ranch is located in one of the best elk hunting areas in Colorado and offers fishing on the property and on the nearby Colorado and Yampa Rivers as well as hundreds of streams and lakes in the adjoining White River National Forest.